 Several other reports tell of numerous abandoned cars that have been found near the bridge, with their occupants missing.

 Others report seeing a ghostly man herding goats over the bridge, while others say they have seen an apparition staring at them, holding a goat head under each arm.
 Stranger stories even include people having seen a creature that resembles a half-goat, half-man.

 More tales of strange noises have also been described, including the sounds of horses’ hoof beats on the bridge, splashing in the creek below, maniacal laughter, and inhuman like growling coming from the surrounding woods.

-Visitors sometimes tell of seeing mysterious lights in the area, of car doors locking and unlocking of their own accord, a numerous vehicle breakdowns while near the old viaduct.
+Visitors sometimes tell of seeing mysterious lights in the area, of car doors, locking and unlocking of their own accord, and numerous vehicle breakdowns while near the old viaduct.

 According to legend, if you visit on Halloween and honk your car horn twice, visitors can see Goatman’s glowing eyes.

 And, the Goatman is evidently not alone.
 Other reports tell of a woman’s spirit who wanders the area allegedly in search of her lost baby.
 Maybe that spirit is that of La Llorona, who is well known as haunting the rivers of the Southwest.

 The bridge is located about seven miles south of Denton.
 Take I-35E S/US-77 S to exit 463 and merge into the I-35 Frontage Rd.
 Turn right at Lillian Miller Pkwy and go 0.8 miles, where the road becomes Farm to Market Rd 2181/Teasley Ln, continue 3.2 miles, and turn right at Old Alton Rd.